joaodath/doctorwhoapi/README.md

 #### Environment

 Make sure you have the right environment to support this API.
-We use `NodeJS v14.17.6` as JavaScript runtime engine, some NPM packages that you may find inside the `package.json` file and MongoDB as the database.
+We use `NodeJS v14.17.6` as JavaScript runtime engine, some NPM (version 7.22.0) packages that you may find inside the `package.json` file and MongoDB as the database.  _**Yes, a NoSQL database, baby.**_

-_**Yes, a NoSQL database, baby.**_
+> **Attention:** attempting to use NodeJS and NPM with versions lower than specified may return an error.
+You have been warned.

 To start, you'll have to clone each of the collections using the GET requests: